buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/README.md

 The _IfcArchitectureDomain_ schema defines basic object concepts used in the architectural domain that have not been generalized and pushed lower in the model (such as shared with other domains or application types).

-> NOTE  Most elements used in the architectural domain are shared with other domains and are consequentially declared in lower level schemas, such as _IfcProductExtension_, or _IfcSharedBldgElements_.
+> NOTE  Most elements used in the architectural domain are shared with other domains and are consequently declared in lower level schemas, such as _IfcProductExtension_, or _IfcSharedBldgElements_.

 Specific architectural elements that are not already covered by other schemas are defined here: